nielsfaber/alarmo/README.md

 # Alarmo
-Easy to use alarm system integration for Home Assistant
+This is an alarm system integration for Home Assistant.
+It provides a user interface for setting your own alarm system completely from the browser.

 ## Introduction
 This is an integration for the `alarm_control_panel` domain in HA.
-It allows to combine sensors and create a security system for your house.
-The system is completely managed from your browser.
+It allows to combine existing sensors for creating a security system for your house.
+The integration is comparable with the [Manual Alarm](https://www.home-assistant.io/integrations/manual/) in HA, but also has some additional features that makes it easier to use.

 ### Features
 * Fully compatible with Home Assistant and the [Alarm Panel Card](https://www.home-assistant.io/lovelace/alarm-panel/).